Mydayyy/webpack4-react-boilerplate/README.md

 #### Hot Module Replacement (HRM)
 All css changes will be displayed without reloading the page.

-#### Static Site Generator
-You can output a static site by setting `ENABLE_STATIC_SITE_GENERATOR` to true inside the webpack.config.js.
-This is useful for SEO  and similiar purposes.
-Defaults to false

 As for javascript changes, this boilerplate uses [gaearon/react-hot-loader](https://github.com/gaearon/react-hot-loader).
 Please keep the following in mind: